 (a) Credit risk (the risk of default) is the risk that a borrower (a seller in a transaction) may fail to repay the total amount of credit extended or fail to pay on time.
 It arises when a business, individual, or organization encounters financial difficulty in making decisions about debt service payments when due.

-(b) Equity risk (the risk of decline in the value of an asset) is the chance that a security’s price will decline.
-It can happen when macroeconomic events affect either a specific type of security, industry group or small business as a whole.
+(b) Equity risk (the risk of a decline in the value of an asset) is the chance that a security’s price will decline.
+It can happen when macroeconomic events affect a specific type of security, industry group or small business.

 Purpose of risk assessment

 1. Risk assessment is especially important for organizations heavily involved with financial services, such as banks and insurance companies.
-The risks the organizations face are very high, and they must carefully assess these risks to ensure that they do not take on more than they can handle.
+The risks the organizations face are very high, and they must carefully assess them to ensure they do not take on more than they can handle.
 Risk assessment is crucial for monitoring the risks involved in these types of businesses.

-2. Risk assessments must be performed when financial positions change or when entering into new situations, such as long-term investments.
+2. Risk assessments must be performed when financial positions change or enter new situations, such as long-term investments.
 Financial position changes occur through borrowing, spending, investing, and other activities that can change a company’s financial standing.

-3. As organizations increase in size and complexity, it becomes increasingly difficult to manage.
+3. As organizations increase in size and complexity, managing becomes increasingly difficult.
 Even more critical is to perform risk assessments.
 It helps organizations determine their overall financial standing and protect themselves from unforeseen risks that could threaten this standing.